 In theory there is path that cuts a diagonal to continue the byway.
 When I rode the route there were livestock and electric fences so I continued left (west) on the minor road.
 I spotted the gap in the hedge that marks the start of the byway and headed across empty pasture of the Common to meet it.
 This final off-road section on Stonebridge Lane and Furze Way leads to Burgate Little Green.
 Continuing along Bugg’s Road you need to turn left onto a fast section of the A143.
 It’s relatively wide and there is a right-turn lane after about 500m signed for Redgrave, Rickinghall and Botesdale on the B1113.

 Rickinghall and Botesdale are today one long linear village along the old main road linking Bury St Edmunds and Diss.
 The arrival in Botesdale at the top of a slope shows the village stretching out ahead, quite a rare sight for Suffolk!
 Basil Brown grew up at Church Farm (see pic at the top of the page) which is at the western end of the village.
-At the time of writing the farm is for sale, with plenty of pictures in the listing which may be interesting.
-It is undoubtedly more gentrified that it used to be!
+At the time of writing the farm was for sale.
+The from many pictures on the listing, it is undoubtedly more comfortable than it used to be!

 Church Farm is next to the church (!), which has a rare round tower with an octagonal belfry.
 The church’s name is unusual (to me), St Mary’s Inferior … there is a St Mary’s Superior and two contrasting faces of the church sign.
 There are plenty of descriptions of the church online.
 Our purpose is Basil Brown and inside the church there is a small plaque to his memory.
 I looked for a more significant memorial to Rickinghall’s famous son and the best I could find was a small close bearing his name in a housing estate.